-You can use the MyID Core API to request a smart card or soft certificate package containing recovered certificates and keys.
+You can use the MyID Core API to request a smart card, VSC, Windows Hello credential, or soft certificate package containing recovered certificates and keys.

 See the Key recovery section in the Administration Guide for more information about key recovery; in particular, see the Setting up the credential profile for key recovery section for details of setting up a credential profile for key recovery.
-Note, however, that the collection procedure for key recovery requests made through the API is different to the collection procedure for requests made through MyID Desktop.
+Note, however, that the collection procedure for key recovery requests made through the API or the MyID Operator Client is different to the collection procedure for requests made through MyID Desktop.